austineamonn/SummerResearch2024/README.md

 The main file of the framework.
 Generates a synthetic dataset using 'data_generation', privatizes the dataset using 'privatization', calculates the privacy metrics using 'privacy_metrics', cleans the data for machine learning with 'preprocessing', and trains a neural network on the data using 'neural_network'.

 # config:
 Contains the basic configurations for the model.
+Most important is the ability to configure which parts of the model you want to run.
+The list you can pick from is: Generate Dataset, Privatize Dataset, Calculate Privacy Metrics, Clean Privatized Dataset, Run Neural Network, and Simulate Data Attack.

 # csv_loading:
 Loads the CSVs (Course catalog, first names, and last names) and pulls out the relevant information they contain.